Home

 Henry Ford is credited with a profound marketing concept with his Model "T" Ford automobile.
 He told the automobile buying world, "You can have whatever color you want as long as it is black."

-Mr Ford changed his toughness thru the years and Ford answers the fashion worlds' plea for whetever color suits the occasion.
+Mr Ford changed his toughness thru the years and Ford answers the fashion worlds' plea for whetever color suits the fancy or the occasion.

 Baseball spikes, like the automobile, went from the one color fits all i;e plain basic black into todays whatever color makes the fashion coordination statement.